alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 The GOV.UK on-call escalations contact will supply you with:

-- The emergency banner type or campaign class (one of `notable-death`, `national-emergency` or `local-emergency`)
+- The [emergency banner type or campaign class](#types-of-emergency-banners).
+Must be one of the following:
+  - `notable-death`
+  - `national-emergency`
+  - `local-emergency`
 - Text for the heading.
 - (Optional) Text for the 'short description', which is a sentence displayed under the heading.
 This is optional.
 - (Optional) A URL for users to find more information (it might not be provided at first).
+Use a relative URL if the link on the www.gov.uk domain.
 - (Optional) Link text that will be displayed for the more information URL (this will default to "More information" if you do not supply it).

 ### 2. Deploy the banner using Jenkins